misha-dig/http_server_by_pico_w/HTTP_WEBSITE_WITH_CGI_SSI/README.md

 lwIP Developers. lwip.
 GitHub. https://github.com/lwip-tcpip/lwip (A repository lwIP code.
 I can download only makefsdata perl script for this project)

-Any sources code you can look copyright of holder by clicking links above
+Any sources code you can look copyright of holder by clicking links above.

+Many thanks of all authors of opensource coding. :)

 # Useful resource